CarCareTruth Score

 The SDS signal word is WARNING.
 H319 (eye irritation, Category 2A) is classified at concentrate strength and the product label retains CAUTION eye-irritant wording at use dilution, confirming the classification survives to working concentration.
 The formula contains CMIT/MIT, a preservative biocide that SDS Section 11 identifies as a potential skin allergen; H317 skin-sensitizer chemistry applies without a dilution exception.
 SDS Section 15 lists multiple Prop 65 substances as nonfunctional constituents including 1,4-dioxane and formaldehyde.
 SDS Section 6 cites precautions against runoff reaching storm drains or waterways; ingredient-level data confirms aquatic toxicity for both primary surfactants.

-The product label states 'Won't strip wax, like some dish soaps,' and the Amazon listing feature bullet confirms it is safe for all automotive finishes including clear coats.
+The product label states 'Won't strip wax, like some dish soaps,' and the product listing feature bullet confirms it is safe for all automotive finishes including clear coats.
 The SDS does not disclose pH at working dilution, so pH confirmation is not available from the chemistry documentation.
 Community expectation at the 1:128 dilution ratio is that it does not strip paint protection, consistent with the label claim.

 CMIT/MIT (methylchloroisothiazolinone/methylisothiazolinone, CAS 55965-84-9) is a preservative biocide present at <1% per SDS Section 3.
 SDS Section 11 notes it may produce an allergic skin reaction.
 CMIT/MIT is a recognized contact sensitizer with a one-way sensitization mechanism: once an individual develops sensitivity, even trace exposures at working dilution can trigger a reaction.
 This is why skin protection is classified as recommended for this product even at normal wash concentration.